superfly/docs/elixir/advanced-guides/sqlite3.html.md

 Then `ctrl-c` to exit.

-Finally update your env in fly.toml
+Finally, update your env in `fly.toml`:

 ```toml
 [env]